 The Wilderness Years: Right While Everyone Ignored Him

-If you want to see 8 resilience at its purest, look at Churchill in the 1930s.
+If you want to see 8 resilience at its most naked, look at Churchill in the 1930s.

-But Churchill saw something others didn't.
-Or didn't want to see.
+But Churchill saw something the establishment didn't want to see.
 Hitler's rise.
 Germany's rearmament.
 The coming storm.

 As early as 1933, Churchill warned Parliament of "odious conditions in Germany" and the threat of "another persecution and pogrom of Jews."
 In 1934, he declared "there is not an hour to lose" in building up British defenses.

-The establishment fought him.
+The response?
 Prime Minister Ramsay MacDonald tried to silence him.
 The Conservative Party kept him off the BBC.
 He was dismissed as a warmonger, a scaremonger, a relic.

 Churchill kept warning anyway.

-This is pure 8 energy.
+This is the 8 in its most recognizable form.
 The willingness to stand alone against the crowd.
-To trust your own judgment when everyone says you're wrong.
-To endure mockery and isolation rather than back down.
+To trust your own read of a situation when everyone else says you're wrong.
+To absorb mockery and isolation rather than back down from something you believe is true.
+8s don't defer to consensus — they defer to their own direct assessment of reality, and they'll pay the social price without flinching.

 When war came in 1939 and his predictions proved horrifically accurate, Churchill was brought back as First Lord of the Admiralty.